ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> create our first post
-> with the create function
-> accepts 2 arguments
-> 1st arg: data we weant to save
-> 2nd arg: call back function
+5. Create our first post with the create function accepts 2 arguments 1st arg: data we weant to save 2nd arg: call back function
 ```
 BlogPost.create({
     title: "Original This is a sample Title",